AryaAzari/JOURN-124-Final-Project/README.md

 ## Ending Summary, Ethical Concerns, and Reporting Process

+### Ending Summary

+Using Wikipedia pageviews as a publicly available proxy for public attention (collected via the Wikimedia Foundation's REST API) and movie metadata sourced from The Movie Database (TMDB), I applied survival analysis techniques to 143 films across five genres.
+The central finding is that **drama films sustain public interest measurably longer than action, comedy, and horror films.** Drama titles carried roughly half the weekly risk of losing their trend compared to action titles (Cox hazard ratio = 0.537, p = 0.032), and this result held after controlling for budget, runtime, franchise status, release season, and early pageview velocity.
+The typical promotion window across all genres is 5 to 7 weeks, which is far longer than the "opening weekend," suggesting a meaningful, actionable window for content scheduling decisions beyond a film's first few days.

 ### Ethical Concerns

 **Genre stereotyping and cultural hierarchy.** A finding like "drama lasts longer" risks reinforcing longstanding cultural hierarchies that position drama as a "serious" or "prestige" genre and treat action, horror, and comedy as disposable entertainment.
 This is not what the data shows.
 The analysis measures *Wikipedia search interest*, not artistic merit, cultural value, or audience satisfaction.
 A horror film that trends intensely for three weeks and then fades may have delivered exactly the experience its audience wanted.